The Salvation Army: Stance on LGBT rights

-Likewise, there is no scriptural support for demeaning or mistreating anyone for reason of his or her sexual orientation.
-The Salvation Army opposes any such abuse.

-In keeping with these convictions, the services of The Salvation Army are available to all who qualify, without regard to sexual orientation. [...]

-According to a June 2012 article in The Atlantic, the position statement was subsequently "deleted".
-An article published by CTV News noted in December of the same year that "The site currently states that the organisation's position on homosexuality is 'under review.'"
+This position statement was deleted by June 2012, replaced by a statement that the organisation's position on homosexuality is under review.

 On 15 December 2012, in Canada, Andrea Le Good noticed a Salvation Army bell-ringer carrying a sign reading "if you support gay rights: please do not donate".
 While the bell-ringer claimed he had permission from the charity to wear the sign, Salvation Army spokeswoman Kyla Ferns said that it had no part in the sign, and that the bell-ringer was pulled away immediately when the charity learned about it.

-In November 2013 it was made known that the Salvation Army was referring LGBT individuals to one of several conversion therapy groups.
+In November 2013, it was made known that the Salvation Army was referring LGBT individuals to one of several conversion therapy groups.
 As a response, the Salvation Army removed links to the conversion groups from their website.

 In 2016, The Salvation Army withdrew support for an Australian safe schools program that focused on LGBT students, stating that "the provision of a government approved anti-bullying program needs to consider all high risk student groups."

-In November 2019, according to The Dallas Morning News, "singer Ellie Goulding [...] threaten[ed] to cancel her performance at the Cowboys' Thanksgiving halftime show" out of concern for "the LGBTQ community" following negative responses to an Instagram post that she made promoting the organisation:
+In November 2019, according to The Dallas Morning News, "singer Ellie Goulding... threaten[ed] to cancel her performance at the Cowboys' Thanksgiving halftime show" out of concern for "the LGBTQ community" following negative responses to an Instagram post that she made promoting the organisation:

-"Upon researching this, I have reached out to The Salvation Army and said that I would have no choice but to pull out unless they very quickly make a solid, committed pledge or donation to the LGBTQ community," she wrote.
-"I am a committed philanthropist as you probably know, and my heart has always been in helping the homeless, but supporting an anti-LGBTQ charity is clearly not something I would ever intentionally do.
-Thank you for drawing my attention to this."

 The show "serves as the kickoff for the Salvation Army's yearly Red Kettle Campaign".
 Goulding later opted to perform.